wayner9/nikola-tesla-alexa/README.md

 This is a fork of mekolowich's Alexa skill.
 One of the main differences is that this is designed to be run on a PC in your home or wherever rather than in the cloud.
 We will then use a program called ngrok to open a tunnel to your PC.
+The other difference is that I have improved support for Canada and reporting of distances in km.

 I have tried this out on Windows and on a Raspberry Pi running Raspbian- Jessie.